plone/plone.app.contenttypes/docs/README.rst

 On this you will see checkboxes with class names and the amount of objects that are going to be updated.
 Select classes that you want to update and click on button `Update`.

-If the migration was successful you see the info box with number of successfully updated objects or a warning with number of not updated objects.
+If the migration was successful you see the info box with number of successfully updated objects or a warning with the number of skipped objects.

 This form can be used to change the base-class of any dexterity-types instances.